saidplayer/saidplayer/README.md

 ## My repositories:

 * [Forex trading signals: coding, backtesting and optimization](https://github.com/saidplayer/ForexTradingStrategies)
   <p>This repository contains codes that load on Meta Trader 4 and runs during market opening hours.
-It monitors the chosen Forex pair and performs trades based on the settings that you configure.</p>
+It monitors the chosen Forex pair and performs trades based on the configured settings.</p>

   <li>MQL code for trading based on RSI indicator</li>